Looking for a sure-fire way to make your colleagues roll their eyes? Just announce you’re about to add animations to a PowerPoint slide deck.

 Disappear — The single best tool for killing clutter.
 Each time you animate in a new step or object, use disappear to remove the previous objects to ensure viewers don’t get confused (for an example, we used disappear in moving the colored boxes around in the second example above).

 There’s no easier way to record and share online presentations than with Panopto.
-With just a few clicks Panopto can record your slides, your screen — with full animations — and even your webcam or other additional video inputs, enabling you to share any idea with anyone, and always get the right angle.
+With just a few clicks Panopto can record your slides and your screen — with animations in full HD — as well as video from your webcam or additional video inputs, enabling you to clearly communicate any idea to anyone.